Unsupervised tree boosting for learning probability distributions: Method

-Some of the NF algorithms are similar to our boosting algorithm in that they adopt an iterative approach, that is, sequentially transform the observations to make the distribution close to the known distributions, as we sequentially residualize the observations with $\G_k$'s.
+From an algorithmic perspective, some NF methods are similar to our boosting algorithm in that they adopt an iterative fitting approach.
+That is, they sequentially transform the observations to make the distribution close to the known distributions, as we sequentially residualize the observations with $\G_k$'s.
 In particular, \cite{inouye2018deep} introduces an NF method called ``density destructors'', which ``substracts'' information from i.i.d. samples until they are uniform samples.
-Notably, one particular type of density destructors is defined based on subtracting tree-based transforms, which can be shown to be equivalent to our notion of tree-CDF transform.
-With this connection found, our contribution can be seen as an elaboration of the method and theory under the boosting perspective.
+Notably, one particular type of density destructors---the ``tree density destructors''---is defined based on subtracting a tree-based transforms, which is equivalent to our notion of tree-CDF transform. {The sequential training on the residuals is feasible due to the underlying group structure over the tree-CDF transforms.
+It substantially reduces the computational cost compared to methods that requires stochastic gradient descent to train.}

 For most NF models, there tends to be a trade-off between the ease in evaluating the fitted density or generating samples from the fitted distribution and that in achieving large expressive power \citep{papamakarios2021normalizing}.
 It is worth noting that density evaluation and simulation given the fitted additive model are both straightforward to implement under the boosting algorithm because these tasks only require transforming inputs with the tree-CDF and its inverse function respectively, both of which are available in closed forms.
 The computational cost of these tasks is $\mathrm{O}(R K)$ and in practice, the cost is much smaller because the node splitting is often terminated in shallow levels on much of the sample space.
 At the same time, the proposed additive tree ensemble is capable of expressing or approximating general continuous distributions as shown in Section~\ref{sec: expressive power}.